rubys/showcase/app/views/docs/tasks/Settings.md

 * Include independent instructors? - use this if your studio has instructors that are invoiced separately but otherwise participate with your studio.

+* Limit number of dances per category - prevent any student from having more than this number of entries in any dance.

 ## Event Staff